Assassination of Qasem Soleimani: IRGC retaliatory strike

 Shortly after the confirmation of Soleimani's death, U.S. spy agencies reportedly detected that Iran's ballistic missile regiments were at a heightened readiness but it was unclear at the time if they were defensive, cautionary measures or an indication of a future attack on U.S. forces.

 On 8 January 2020, Iranian forces launched ballistic missiles at the Al Asad Airbase and an airbase near Erbil, both in Iraq, where American personnel were located.
 The Islamic Revolutionary Guard Corps declared that the strikes were part of their retaliation for the killing of Soleimani.
 No Iraqi or American casualties were initially reported.

 According to the Iranian Students News Agency (ISNA), the country's state-run news outlet, Iran fired "tens of ground-to-ground missiles" at the base and claimed responsibility for the attacks.
-The attacks unfolded in two waves, each about an hour apart.
+The attacks unfolded in two waves, about an hour apart.
 The Pentagon said these bases were on high alert after signs of the Iranian government were planning attacks on U.S. forces.
 Although the Pentagon disputes the number launched, it has confirmed that both the Ayn al-Asad and the Erbil airbases were hit by Iranian missiles.
 A military spokesman for U.S. Central Command said a total of 15 missiles were fired.
 Ten hit the Ayn al-Asad airbase, one hit the Erbil base, and four missiles failed.
 Other sources confirmed that two ballistic missiles targeted Erbil: one hit Erbil International Airport and did not explode, the other landed about 20 mi west of Erbil.
 On 8 January Saudi Arabia's Deputy Defense Minister Prince Khalid bin Salman said the Kingdom would stand with Iraq and do everything in its power to spare it from the "danger of war and conflict between external parties".
 The same day a Ukrainian passenger jet was shot down by the Iranian military over Tehran after presumably being mistaken for an enemy cruise missile.
 All 176 people on board were killed, including 82 Iranians and others with dual citizenship.

 Following a series of conflicting and confusing reports, the Pentagon confirmed that several dozen servicemen had been injured to varying degrees of severity, by the Iranian missile strikes.

+Oil prices

 Global oil prices rose moderately in reaction to Soleimani's death to heights not seen for three months, before falling back down.
 Following Iran's zero-fatality missile attack, prices were lower than before the airstrike that killed al-Muhandis.